restmegan/hci-ClassMates/README.md

 ## Instructions for Testing
 Startup Instructions:
-Open the Terminal or Command Line on your device.
+1. Open the Terminal or Command Line on your device.
-In the terminal, navigate to the location where you are ok downloading the interface files. ($ cd …) Next, type the command git clone https://github.com/restmegan/hci-ClassMates.git into the command line and wait for the files to download.
+2. In the terminal, navigate to the location where you are ok downloading the interface files. ($ cd …)
+3. Next, type the command git clone https://github.com/restmegan/hci-ClassMates.git into the command line and wait for the files to download.
-Now, type the command cd hci-Classmates to navigate into the codebase Next, type npm -v to check if you have npm installed If it prints out a version number, then you have it installed Otherwise, install npm using sudo or homebrew
+4. Now, type the command cd hci-Classmates to navigate into the codebase
+5. Next, type npm -v to check if you have npm installed
+ a.
+If it prints out a version number, then you have it installed
+ b.
+Otherwise, install npm using sudo or homebrew
-Next, type the command npm install to install all the dependencies required to run the interface.
+6. Next, type the command npm install to install all the dependencies required to run the interface.
-Now, to finally start the interface, type the command npm start.
+7. Now, to finally start the interface, type the command npm start.
-A browser window should open automatically with the interface displayed.
+8. A browser window should open automatically with the interface displayed.
 This may take a moment.
 If nothing opens, navigate to “localhost:3000” in your browser.

 ## Tasks
 1. Send a message in an existing chat.